How to Make Flaky Tender Pie Crust

 Working your way around the rim, turn the edge of the dough over itself to form the edge, squeezing just a bit to seal.

-[Alanna: I have better luck turning the pastry under itself, rather than over.
-The plate underneath makes it easier to turn the pie to work on it.]
+[Alanna: I have better luck turning the pastry under itself, rather than over.]

 Moving around the pie, crimp the edge of the crust to form a decorative edge.
 To form a scalloped edge, place your left thumb and forefinger about an inch apart on the inside edge of the crust's edge, then from the outside edge, insert the knuckle of the second finger of your right hand between the two fingers.

-Brush the top of the pie -- but NOT the crimped edges -- with an egg wash made from 1 egg yolk whisked with a tablespoon of water.
+Brush the top of the pie — but NOT the crimped edges — with an 'egg wash' made from an egg yolk whisked with a tablespoon of water.
 This gives the top a golden, finished look.

-[Alanna: I like to sprinkle raw sugar on top for a sparkly top.]
+[Alanna: After the egg wash, I like to sprinkle raw sugar on top for a sparkly top.]

-If the pastry is strong enough to hold up under the weight of a pie shield, even a light one as pictured, it's not as tender as it should be.
-Really tender pastry will collapse under the weight of a pie shield - it's not recommended.
-If you like, cut out a circle of aluminum foil larger than than the pie pan, then cut a circle from the center, leaving the edge just wide enough to cover the edge of the crust.
+If the pastry is strong enough to hold up under the weight of a pie shield, it's simply not as tender as it should be, even if the pastry shield is quite light, as pictured.
+Really tender pastry will collapse under the weight of a pie shield - so it's not recommended.
+If you're worried about the edge of the crust browning too much, use foil.
+Just cut circle of aluminum foil larger than than the pie pan, then cut a circle from its center, leaving the edge just wide enough to cover the edge of the crust.

 [Alanna: I haven't found foil necessary.]

-[Alanna: Drying silicone mats is always a question.
-I wash the Rollpat and hang it over the oven handle to dry.]
+[Alanna: How to dry silicone mats is always a question.
+I wash the Rollpat and hang it over the oven handle to dry.
+Easy!]

 [Alanna: Don't throw away the scraps of rolled dough but don't re-roll them either.
 For a treat, open up the pastry scraps onto a baking sheet.
-Sprinkle with sugar and cinnamon, or just raw sugar and bake for 15 - 20 minutes.
-I put them on the center rack while the pie spends its first 20 minutes on the bottom rack.]
+Sprinkle with sugar and cinnamon or just raw sugar, then bake for 15 - 20 minutes.
+I put the scraps on the center rack while the pie spends its first 20 minutes on the bottom rack.]

 Kitchen Parade's Pie Recipes